The elusive long-read fungal sequence: how to minION like a pro (when you’ve never done it before)

 Research seminar presented by Ms. Lauren Huth to the Center for Crop Health, University of Southern Queensland.
 The rapid development of microbial genome sequencing methods in the last decade has revolutionized whole genome sequencing and has become the standard for many molecular typing applications in research.
 Largely driven by the development of high-throughput, low cost, second generation sequencing methods, the industry has become familiar with Illumina as the most widely used sequencing platform for microbial genomics.

-Adam Sparks adamhsparks.netlify.app
+Adam Sparks https://adamhsparks.netlify.app

 2020-12-01